Home Blog Copyright Infringement Statute of Limitations

 When faced with copyright infringement accusations, accused infringers should consider several defenses and measures to protect their interests.
 Important things to consider include.

 • Fair Use Analysis: Accused infringers may raise the fair use defense, which allows the use of copyrighted content without authorization under specific conditions.
+However, fair use is complex and a fact-specific defense that requires a case-by-case analysis.

 • Settlement and Negotiation: Negotiating a settlement or using other dispute resolution procedures can assist suspected infringers in reaching a mutually acceptable conclusion with the copyright owner.
 Exploring alternatives to litigation can save time, money, and possibly reputational harm.

 • Lack of Substantial Similarity: Accused infringers may argue that there is no substantial resemblance between their work and the copyrighted work.
 There must be a major resemblance in expression between the two works to prove copyright infringement.
+Keep in mind the substantial similarity test considers both quantitative and qualitative aspects of the similarities.

 • Independent Creation: Accused infringers may assert that their work was generated independently and not based on the original work.
 They must offer evidence that their work was unique and unconnected to the copyrighted work.

 • License or Permission: Accused infringers may claim they got valid licenses or permits to utilize the copyrighted work from the copyright owner.
 This defense necessitates presenting proof, such as written agreements or documents, to back up the allegation.
+The burden of proof for this defense lies on the accused infringer to demonstrate the existence and validity of the license or permission.

 • Independent Creation of Ideas: Copyright protects how ideas are expressed rather than the ideas themselves.
 Even if there are parallels in expression, accused infringers might argue that they independently discovered the underlying concepts.